Motorcycle training courses

 |A||modules 1, 3 and 5 on an A type motorcycle|

-If you have completed your IBT training and you want to upgrade the motorcycle you ride to a more powerful motorcycle (or from automatic to manual or tricycle to two-wheeler) you must complete IBT module 5.
-Module 5 is a progression module and is a repeat of modules 2 and 4 as well as some additional topics.
+If you have completed your IBT training and want to upgrade the motorcycle you ride to a more powerful motorcycle (or from automatic to manual or from tricycle to two-wheeler), you must complete IBT module 5.
+Module 5 is a progression module and is a repeat of modules 2 and 4 with some additional topics.

 You must always carry a valid driving licence/learner permit for the correct category of motorcycle you are driving.
-Failure to produce your driving licence/learner permit when requested is an offence.
+Failure to produce your driving licence or learner permit when requested is an offence.